MolEpicUU/sleepapnea_gut/README.md

 tidyverse (version 1.3.1);
 vegan (version 2.5-7).

-##### Scripts should be run in the order specific below.
+##### Scripts meant to be run in the order specified below.

 * 00_data.preparation/datapreparation.R : creates folder for working files and results.
 It also criates new variables that are used in subsequent analyses, it excludes CPAP users, and calculates the Shannon diversity index
 * 0_functions: Folder that contains functions to be used in subsequent analyses.
+These scripts don't need to be run separately.
+They will be called from other scripts.
 * 1_cor_shannon/cor_osa_shannon.R : Spearman's correlation between OSA parameters and Shannon index using two set of covariates (main model and extended model)
 * 2_beta.diversity/calculate_braycurtis.R : calculates the Bray-Curtis (BC) dissimilarity matrix and performs the principal coordinate analyses.
 * 2_beta.diversity/permanova_main.R : PERMANOVA analysis between the OSA parameters and the BC matrix.